bahruprojects/Data-Analyst-Portfolio/README.md

 <p align="justify"> Hi, I'm Umar, a Professional Data Analyst and other related profession. </p>

-This portfolio will inform you about my technical skillset, knowledge, certificates, education, projects history and variety experience ini the world of Data Analyst, Business Analyst, Data Scientist and every
+<p align="justify"> This portfolio will inform you about my technical
+skillset, knowledge, certificates, education, projects history and variety experience ini the world of Data Analyst, Business Analyst, Data Scientist and every